charles-waite/ESP32-Matter-Environmental-Sensor/README.md

 **Steps**
 1. Wire the BME680 (and OLED) to the XIAO as shown above.
-2. Flash the Arduino sketch via USB-C.
+2. Flash the Arduino sketch to ESP32-C6 "Huge APP (3MB No OTA/1MB SPIFFS)" partition scheme is selected or else it won't compile.
 3. Power the unit using the Apple 5 W charger with USB-A → USB-C adapter.
-4. On startup, scan the QR code shown on the OLED (or via serial output) to commission the device via a Matter controller.
+4. On startup, scan the QR code shown on the OLED or displayed in serial output to commission the device via a Matter or HomeKit controller.

 **NOTE-TO-SELF**